 Conservative MP Peter Bone has been particularly vocal in slamming the investment, claiming it “brings the whole programme into disrepute.”

-We asked Vincent Johnson, science editor at Bioversity International , which organised the International Coconut Genetic Resources Network (COGENT) to promote global collaboration for conserving coconuts.
+We asked Vincent Johnson, science editor at Bioversity International, which supports the International Coconut Genetic Resources Network (COGENT) to promote global collaboration for conserving coconut diversity.

-He explained that, right now, UK Aid money is going towards starting two new gene banks in Fiji and Samoa.
-It’s paying for researchers to assess which species of coconut trees are most under threat and to collect those species so they can be maintained.
+He explained that, right now, UK aid money is going towards starting two satellite gene banks in Fiji and Samoa.
+It’s paying for researchers to assess which varieties of coconut palms are most under threat and to collect those varieties so they can be maintained.

 The challenge, he said, is to maintain diversity; to make sure that we can protect coconuts and pass them on to future generations.